Indian shares hit record highs as COVID-19 restrictions ease

 The southern Indian state of Karnataka, home to the tech hub Bengaluru, announced on Thursday it would ease some pandemic curbs in a phased manner.

-In Mumbai trading, Reliance Industries Ltd (RELI.NS) and HDFC Ltd (HDFC.NS) gained 1.5% and 1.1%, respectively.
+In Mumbai trading, Reliance Industries Ltd and HDFC Ltd gained 1.5% and 1.1%, respectively.
 Shares of Reliance have risen in five of the last eight trading sessions.

 Investors now look to India’s industrial output data for April, which will be released later in the day.